BilkentCompGen/valor/README.md

 ********************************************************************************************

-                dips : Discover inversions using pooled sequencing
+                VALOR : Discover inversions using long range information

 ********************************************************************************************

-This algorithm is designed for discovering large inversions in pooled clones data.
-The input is a set of bamfiles of mapped paired end reads.
+This algorithm is designed for discovering large inversions using long range information such as pooled clone sequencing and 10X linked reads.
+The input is a set of BAM files of mapped paired end reads.

-NOTE: In the bam file or bed files, it is expected to see the chromosome label as: chr# for example chr1, chr2, ..., chrX, chrY.
+NOTE: In the BAM or bed files, it is expected to see the chromosome label as: chr# for example chr1, chr2, ..., chrX, chrY.
 Make sure the reference is the same or change the run.sh code.

-NOTE: bamfiles should be sorted by read name. (samtools sort -n) for bamtobed to work correctly.
+NOTE: BAM files should be sorted by read name. (samtools sort -n) for bamtobed to work correctly.

 NOTE: The algorithm does not rely on the reference.
 So hg18, hg19 or other are accepted.
 ONLY the chromosome name should be as : chr#